phani9/API-Documentation/README.md

 Create Order data will be secured in transit.
 Details will be shared with partners as part of integrations.

 # 2. Create Order for Enterprises
-  - Order creation for multiple employees is supported using an admin login from the enterprise rep.
+  - Order creation for multiple employees is supported using an admin login from the enterprise representative in portal.
   - New enterprise accounts will need to be confirmed before orders can be approved.
   - Once account is approved, each of the recipients will receive redemption emails or sms messages for phone#.